-We have taken certain actions to integrate the Vantis operations into the Lattice operations and, in certain instances, to consolidate duplicative operations.
+We have taken certain actions to integrate the Vantis operations and, in certain instances, to consolidate duplicative operations.
 Accrued exit costs related to Vantis were recorded as an adjustment to the fair value of net assets in the purchase price allocation.
 Accrued exit costs recorded at June 15, 1999 aggregated approximately \$8.3 million with activity against these accruals as discussed below.

 We recorded \$4.2 million in accrued costs related to Vantis office closures, primarily for the planned closure of the main Vantis facilities in Sunnyvale, California.
-These closures were consummated as planned in June 2000, with our employees now occupying leased properties in San Jose, California.
+These closures were consummated in accordance with plans in June 2000, with our employees now occupying leased properties in San Jose, California.
 Substantially all of the former Vantis facilities have been subleased.

 We also recorded \$2.5 million related to separation benefits for Vantis employees.
 Separation benefits relate primarily to twenty Vantis senior managers.
-At June 30, 2000, seven employees from this group had terminated.
-As of June 30, 2000, an additional 55 Vantis employees had terminated for other merger-related reasons.
+Through June 30, 2000, seven employees from this group had terminated, and an additional 55 Vantis employees had terminated for other merger-related reasons.
 Payments of approximately \$1.4 million have been charged to this accrued liability.
 If these employees had not terminated, substantially all of the related costs would have been charged to selling, general and administrative expenses.
 We reversed the remaining portion of this accrued liability (approximately \$1.1 million) during the June 2000 quarter, with an offsetting credit to Intangible Assets (Goodwill).

 Additionally, we recorded \$1.6 million in other exit costs primarily relating to the termination of Vantis foreign distributors and independent sales representative firms.
-Approximately \$750,000 of such costs have been charged to this accrued liability through June 30, 2000.
-We believe that the original cost estimate is still appropriate and the remaining balance of \$850,000 is reflected as a liability in our consolidated balance sheet at June 30, 2000.
+Approximately \$1.2 million of such costs have been charged to this accrued liability through September 30, 2000.
+We believe that the original cost estimate is still appropriate and the remaining balance of \$400,000 is reflected as a liability in our consolidated balance sheet at September 30, 2000.
 These accruals are based upon our current estimates and are in accordance with Emerging Issues Task Force ("EITF") No. 95-3, "Recognition of Liabilities in Connection with a Purchase Business Combination."